abrichardson00/abrichardson00.github.io/README.md

 # abrichardson00.github.io
 A little website which renders 3D Mandelbulb fractals.
-Made using javascript, WebGL and a shader in GLSL using ray-marching.
+Made using Javascript, WebGL and a shader in GLSL using ray-marching.
 Generates things like:
 <br><br>
 <img src="fractal3.png" width="600" height="600">